wermos/website/lessons/mathematics-physics-for-computer-graphics/matrix-inverse/matrix-inverse.md

 }
 ```

-Finally, we just set the result of the current matrix with the result of our right inside matrix (mat in the code).
+Finally, we set the result of the current matrix with the result of our right inside matrix (`inv` in the code).
 We have inverted the matrix using the Gauss-Jordan elimination technique.

 Here is the full code of the method:

 ```
-Matrix<T, N> & invert()
+Matrix<T, N>& invertIt()
 {
-    Matrix<T, N> mat;
+    Matrix<T, N> inv;
     for (unsigned column = 0; column < N; ++column) {
         // Swap row in case our pivot point is not working if (m[column][column] == 0) {